technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

     workspace** from it.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)

 24. In the Customer Service workspace page, you will get a **chat